 Experienced nursing resume example

-What makes this a great nursing resume example
+What makes this a great nursing resume example?

 -

-Licensure is in the header
+Their job title is in the header

 -